 The Pittsburgh Section EWRI plans and conducts activities to retain current members and encourage member participation.
 Typically the EWRI conducts 3 to 4 dinner meetings and one day-long seminar each year.
 Dates for these events will be published in the ASCE Section newsletter and will be posted on the Section website.

-Please contact EWRI Chair
+Please contact EWRI Board

 Chair: Nur H. Orak